 We will resume meetings in the Spring of 2022.

-Join Hope for HS and Dr. Noah Goldfarb for an informative session on the role of antibiotics and bacteria in Hidradenitis Suppurativa.
+Join Hope for HS for an informative session on Fatigue and Hidradenitis Suppurativa.
 This webinar is open to all!

 Welcome to the inaugural Virtual Walk, Run, & Rest for Hidradenitis Suppurativa Awareness, hosted by Hope for HS!

 Every year, in the first full week of June, the Hidradenitis Suppurativa (HS) world comes together to raise awareness.
 This year, for the first time ever, we can celebrate global HS Awareness Week with the time-honored tradition of an awareness run!
 But HS is a painful, progressive, debilitating disease that – in severe cases – takes the ability to walk and run away from the person living with it.
 So we also Rest for HS – to highlight what this disease can take away and to allow those of us most dedicated to this cause (the people actually living with HS) to participate in a classic way to raise awareness.
 Register Here

 We are so glad you found us!
 Hope for HS is expanding online support options to better serve your needs.
 We offer a private Facebook group, physician attended virtual support group meetings, monthly community meet ups, and an educational webinar series.

 In order to maintain a safe space and patient confidentiality, our support group meetings and community meet ups are limited to patients and their immediate caregivers (loved ones), and Hope for HS affiliated medical personnel.

 Everyone is invited to attend the webinar series and to follow the public Facebook page.

 Hope for HS hosts monthly meetings on Zoom.
 Each meeting features an HS expert or a topic relevant to the HS community.
 These meetings require registration and are only open to those with HS and their caregivers (loved ones).